9 Reasons School Wellness Programs Are a Smart School Strategy 2022

 Unlike other worksites when an employee is absent either the workload gets shared by the remaining employees or the work goes undone.
 But, not so in schools.
 Schools have to pay both the salary of the absent employee AND the salary of the substitute or replacement.

 The cost of having an absent employee in schools is often double the cost of absenteeism experienced in other worksites.
-This problem with absenteeism represents an excellent reason to have a school wellness program.
+This problem with absenteeism represents an excellent reason to have a teacher wellness program at schools.

 Recent surveys show the various reasons why employees are absent from work.
 As you can see in the graph below personal illness is the biggest single cause of employees missing work.
 This is followed by family needs, personal needs, entitlement mentality, and stress, in that order.

 If you have employees who really like their work and who feel valued as a contributing employee, they will be less likely to be absent.
 On the flipside, employees who don’t like their work or their boss will find a reason to be absent from work.
-A good school wellness program can greatly reduce the entitlement mentality and thus reduce the prevalence of absenteeism.
+A wellness program in school can greatly reduce the entitlement mentality and thus reduce the prevalence of absenteeism.

 There are over 50 papers that have looked at the connections between worksite wellness programs and reduced absenteeism.
 Worksites with comprehensive wellness programs can experience reduced absenteeism for a variety of reasons: